MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Import-Csv.md

 `Export-Csv` cmdlet converts the process objects to CSV strings and saves the strings in the Processes.csv file.
 The `Import-Csv` cmdlet imports the CSV strings from the Processes.csv file.
 The strings are saved in the `$P` variable.
-The `$P` variable is sent down the pipeline to the `Get-Member` cmdlet that shows they are **System.Management.Automation.PSCustomObject** objects.
+The `$P` variable is sent down the pipeline to the `Get-Member` cmdlet that displays the properties of the imported CSV strings.
 The `$P` variable is sent down the pipeline to the `Format-Table` cmdlet and displays the objects.

 ### Example 2: Specify the delimiter